infracost/actions/examples/slack/README.md

 # Slack Example

-This example shows how to send cost estimates to Slack by combining the Infracost actions with the official [slackapi/slack-github-action](https://github.com/slackapi/slack-github-action) repo.
+This example shows how to send cost estimates to Slack by combining the Infracost GitHub Action with the official [slackapi/slack-github-action](https://github.com/slackapi/slack-github-action) repo.

 Slack message blocks have a 3000 char limit so the Infracost CLI automatically truncates the middle of `slack-message` output formats.